Promoting Nutritious Food Systems in the Pacific:

 4. INSURANCE – Robust Insurance Package for Farmers

-- Impact Aims: Build local capacity and enabling environment for the development and introduction of agricultural insurance products.
+- Impact Aims: Raise awareness and build capacity for the development and introduction of agricultural insurance products

 Each theme is addressed under the sections: